 You get to study areas of interest not studied elsewhere in the curriculum, such as law, conflict and peace, or traditions and culture.
 These topics can also support your understanding of other subjects, such as Georgraphy, Biology, PE or Business Studies.

 It develops transferrable skills that will benefit you in all of your subjects and prepare you better for Post-16 study, as there is a lot more independent study, research and planning than most subjects, as well as development of analysis, evaluation and critical thinking skills.
-It is also an excellent head start for studying the International Baccaleaureate: Global Perspectives prepares you by developing IB skills and teaches you in an IB style (being much more independent, discussion and research based, and student led).

 In an increasingly globalised world, colleges, universities and employers appreciate candidates with a global outlook, knowledge of issues affecting the world today and understanding of different perspectives.
 Many universities will assess your understanding of current affairs at interview.
 It is an especially good course for students considering studying, working and living overseas, or studying subjects such as Law, Politics, International Relations, Humanities subjects or Environmental subjects in the future.